JamesTiberiusKirk/recipe-cms/README.md

 Hot reloader proxy will by default start the proxy server on port 5001

 # Roadmap
-- [ ] Figure out what todo with the homepage
 - [ ] On every recipe add a recipe exporter page/button to import to my fitness pal
     - [More info](https://support.myfitnesspal.com/hc/en-us/articles/360032271592-How-does-the-Recipe-Importer-on-the-website-work)
 - [ ] Add nutrients info table support